 However, the fact that there is a group tasked to look into these matters suggests that there is a feeling that the Value to organisations that are members, or the Engagement of said members / organisations, could be increased (from this already significant base).

-What Are Organisational Members?
+What Are Organisational Assembly Members?

 (From https://rd-alliance.org/organisation/rda-organisation-affiliate-members.html).